CrunchyData/postgres-operator/docs/content/advanced/custom-configuration.md

     max_wal_senders: 10
 ```

-The various key/value pairs provided within the `paramters` section result in the
+The various key/value pairs provided within the `parameters` section result in the
 configuration of the same settings within the `postgresql.conf` file.
 Please note that
-settings applied locally to a database server take precendence over those set via the DCS (with the
+settings applied locally to a database server take precedence over those set via the DCS (with the
 exception being those that must be set via the DCS, as
 [described here](https://access.crunchydata.com/documentation/patroni/latest/dynamic_configuration/)).